massoncheg/forgejo-docs/v1.19/user/first-repository.md

   For more information on this, have a look at [The Basics of Issue Tracking](/getting-started/issue-tracking-basics)
   - **Pull Requests** is where other users can ask you to "pull" in code, from a fork into your program
   - **Releases** is a space where you can upload finished versions of your program, e.g. binaries
-  - **Wiki** is a basic wiki feature built into Gitea, the software Codeberg is based on
+  - **Wiki** is a basic wiki feature built into Forgejo
   - **Activity** calculates statistics about your repository
 - **Your repository's Git URLs (4)** - use these to let Git know where to find your repository.
 Don't worry if you don't understand this now - we will look at this in the following section.

-## Connect a local repository to Codeberg
+## Connect a local repository to Forgejo
 After creating a new repository, as laid out in the previous section, you can now move on to connect the repository with your local development copy.

-In this guide, we'll focus on connecting to Codeberg via HTTP using Git on the command line, but note that there are multiple other ways to connect to Codeberg, as laid out in more detail in the articles:
+In this guide, we'll focus on connecting to Forgejo via HTTP using Git on the command line, but note that there are multiple other ways to connect to Forgejo, as laid out in more detail in the articles:

 - [Clone & Commit via CLI](/git/clone-commit-via-cli/) and
 - [Clone & Commit via Web](/git/clone-commit-via-web)

-> Although we use HTTP in this Getting Started guide, it is a good idea to [setup SSH-based authentication](/security/ssh-key) once you feel confident to do so
+> Although we use HTTP in this Getting Started guide, it is a good idea to setup SSH-based authentication once you feel confident to do so

 ### Option A: Clone the newly created, empty repository
-If you want to start a fresh project (so if you don't already have source code that you want to upload to Codeberg), the quickest way to get started is to clone your newly created repository like this:
+If you want to start a fresh project (so if you don't already have source code that you want to upload to Forgejo), the quickest way to get started is to clone your newly created repository like this:

 #### 1. Navigate to your local workspace (optional)
 If you're just getting started, it's a good idea to keep your projects neatly sorted in a dedicated directory, like in this example: